cybooo/corgi/README.md

 **Corgi** is an open-source Discord bot written in Java, using library JDA.
 Corgi provides various features like fun commands, moderation commands and some stats about games like Minecraft, Fortnite etc.

-Corgi was originally created by [MrWakeCZ](https://github.com/MrWakeCZ), but as of now, it's maintained by [cybooo](https://github.com/cybooo).
+Corgi was originally created and maintained by [MrWakeCZ](https://github.com/MrWakeCZ), but as of now, it's maintained by [cybooo](https://github.com/cybooo).

 ## Self-hosting CorgiBot